-[00:28:31] Jeffrey Rosen: Fascinating and important to remind us of the conflicting interests on both sides here.
-One more sentence, 'cause this is the one I remember from law school, he's talking about the Mineral King Valley, where the ski resort is supposed to be built, and he says, "Mineral King is doubtless like other wonders of the Sierra Nevada, such as the Tuolumne Mountains and the John Muir Trail.
-Those who hike it, fish it, hunt it, camp it, frequent it," nice parallelism there, "or visit it merely to sit in solitude and wonderment are legitimate spokesmen for it whether they be few or many.
-Those who have that intimate relation with the inanimate object about to be injured, polluted, or otherwise despoiled are its legitimate spokesmen."
+[00:27:59] Jeffrey Rosen: Fascinating and important to remind us of the conflicting interests on both sides here.
+One more sentence, 'cause this is one I remember from law school.
+He's talking about the Mineral King Valley, where the ski resort is supposed to be built, and he says, "Mineral King is doubtless like other wonders of the Sierra Nevada, such as the Tuolumne Mountains and the John Muir trail.
+Those who hike it, fish it, hunt it, camp it, frequent it-" (Nice parallelism there) "... or visit it merely to sit in solitude and wonderment are legitimate spokesmen for it, whether they be few or many.
+Those who have that intimate relation with the inanimate object about to be injured, polluted, or otherwise despoiled, are its legitimate spokesmen."

-[00:29:10] Jeffrey Rosen: Judge McKeown, this is a dissent.
+[00:28:40] Jeffrey Rosen: Judge McKeown, this is a dissent.
 Did it get any traction in the law?
-Did lower courts cite it, and what's the status of trees having standing today, and what, how important it is in the bigger picture of Justice Douglas' work?
+Did lower courts cite it, and what's the status of trees having standing today?
+And how important it is in the bigger picture of Justice Douglas's work?

-[00:29:22] M. Margaret McKeown: Well, I think it's important because it highlighted the importance of the environment and the importance of nature.
+[00:28:52] Judge McKeown: Well, I think it's important because it highlighted the importance of the environment and the importance of nature.
 It did not have a lot of traction.
-We've seen some cases filed in local courts, even federal courts, where this was attempted but rebuffed, although one could ask what's the difference between saying, "I have a hiker who stepped on this land," versus, "I, a public interest group, am representing this land or this river or this valley."
+We've seen some cases filed in local courts, even federal courts, where this was attempted but rebuffed.

+[00:29:11] Judge McKeown: Although one could ask, what's the difference between saying I have a hiker who stepped on this land, versus, I, a public interest group, am representing this land or this river or this valley?
 So we have a lot of fictions in the law.
-This is just one fiction too far, at least according to the majority of the court, but I think it's a fiction that we should think about when we are putting up barriers to getting into federal court, because what often happens is, when you have a fiction like this, then somebody goes back and they fix the fiction and then, magically, they have standing to be in federal court.
+This is just one fiction too far, at least according to the majority of the courts.
+But I think it's a fiction that we should think about when we are putting up barriers to getting into federal court.
+Because what often happens if when you have a fiction like this, and somebody goes back and they fix the fiction, and then magically they have standing to be in federal court.

-[00:30:23] M. Margaret McKeown: So what he was doing here, I don't think he thought he was going to, by any means, convince his colleagues, and he didn't usually spend a lot of time trying to do that.
-He said, famously, "The only soul I have to save is my own," and so he was not somebody to try to put the, you know, the collegiality in colleagues in terms of bringing them together.
-But I do think the importance of the case is that other countries have actually put these provisions in their constitution and, as Jeff said, you know, the states have comparable provisions that could be interpreted this way.
-And I think he was somebody who also saw the states as both a positive and a negative, because one of the reasons a lot of the environmental law went federal is that there was a lot of concern about what was happening in the states vis-a-vis the environment, and that came up a lot in Texas.
+[00:29:52] Judge McKeown: So what he was doing here, I don't think he thought he was going to by any means convince his colleagues.
+And he didn't usually spend a lotta time trying to do that.
+He said famously, "The only soul I have to save is my own."
+And so he was not somebody to try to put the collegiality in colleagues in terms of bringing them together.

+[00:30:17] Judge McKeown: But I do think the importance of the case is that other countries have actually put these provisions in their constitution.
+And as Jeff said, you know, the states have comparable provisions that could be interpreted this way.
+And I think he was somebody who also saw the states as both a positive and a negative.
+Because one of the reasons a lot of the environmental law went federal is that there was a lot of concern about what was happening in the states vis-a-vis the environment.